lumik/sprelay/README.md

 mingw32-make install  # optional if you want to install the application, see above
 ```

-After make process finishes, go to the bin directory and try to run tests and the program
+After make process finishes, go to the bin directory and try to run the program
 ```
 cd C:\path\where\you\want\the\application\installed\bin
 sprelay.exe